Calon Energy – system-critical independent power producer in the UK

 Kevin McCullough, Chief Executive, said

-“We are one of the newest entrants in the energy sector which continues to face many challenges and it is important that all of us, as energy consumers, get the lowest prices possible.
+“It is important that all of us, as energy consumers, get the lowest prices possible.

-However, it is equally important that the UK has a secure and sustainable energy sector and as a smaller, but highly flexible, gas-fired generator we are in a strong position to support efficient energy supply to UK consumers at peak times.
+However, it is equally important that the UK has a secure and sustainable energy sector and as a smaller, but highly flexible, gas-fired generator we are in a strong position to support efficient energy supply to UK consumers at peak times.”

 Notes to Editors: